will118/EPL-DB/README.md

 - Our recent form, and opponents recent form.
 - Stats from previous games

-Also scrapes the articles that I want off of Arsenal.com which was a few hours of work.

 ## Sources:

-- Arsenal.com
 - Stats FC API
 - BBC Sport [Lol](http://www.bbc.co.uk/sport/0/24067715)
 - Squawka/Opta